India's Lockdown Puts Strain On Call Centers

 Those requirements are having a "virtual private network [VPN], encrypted disks, virtual remote desktops and disabling USB ports," Chakraborty explains.
 "But how many employees actually have these tools at home?"

 Not many.
-It's taken Indian companies three days to a week, on average, to shift operations to employees' homes, Chakraborty says.
+It has taken Indian companies three days to a week, on average, to shift operations to employees' homes, Chakraborty says.

 The company that employs Sankrit, which he did not want identified since he is not authorized to speak to media on its behalf, offered to house him in a luxury hotel next to his office.
 But that posed a problem.
 Sankrit lives with his mother and didn't want to leave her.
-So his company rented him a laptop, paid to install internet service in the family's small apartment and sent a supervisor over to install everything.
+So his company rented him a laptop, paid to install Internet service in the family's small apartment and sent a supervisor over to install everything.

 It's a cramped space, and Sankrit says he has to balance his keyboard and mouse on his bed.
 He misses having a proper desk and chair, he says.
 But he's saving the four hours a day he used to spend commuting to work by bus.
 And he's still employed.